dsmedinag/PRWP_10605/README.md

 Free access: [http://hdl.handle.net/10986/40639]

 The code in this replication package constructs the analysis file from the Great Integrated Household Survey (GEIH, Spanish acronyms) using Stata 15.
 The do-files run all of the code to generate the data for figures 1 to 34 and tables 2 to 5 in the paper.
-The replicator should expect the code to run for about 4 hours.
+Approximate time needed to reproduce the analyses on a standard 2021 desktop machine: 3-5 hours.

 All data used in this work are publicly available through the web pages of the entities that hold the information.
 Our main source is the Departamento Administrativo Nacional de Estadística-DANE: [www.dane.gov.co].
 Terms and conditions of use: [https://www.dane.gov.co/index.php/servicios-al-ciudadano/tramites/ayudas-de-navegabilidad/politica-de-uso]